zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 ### How is timezone managed?

-On Chromium OS, local timezone is managed by the Chromium browser.
+On ChromiumOS, local timezone is managed by the Chromium browser.
 The default timezone is Pacific Time (PST).
 To change it, please refer to
 <https://support.google.com/chromebook/answer/177871?hl=en>.